Axway/amplifycentral-open-docs/content/en/docs/central/_index.md

 title: AMPLIFY Central documentation
 linkTitle: AMPLIFY Central
 weight: 145
-date: 2019-07-30
+date: 2019-07-30T00:00:00.000Z
 description: Learn how to manage and secure your APIs in AMPLIFY Central, how to integrate AMPLIFY Central in your existing DevOps infrastructure, and how to take advantage of the mesh governance capability of AMPLIFY Central to centrally manage APIs and microservices across multiple cloud and on-premise environments.
 ---
 ## API lifecycle video series

 Watch this series of short videos to learn how to design a custom API and import it into AMPLIFY Central.
 You will also learn how to add security to your API and how to share it with your consumers using AMPLIFY Catalog.

+Test PR from the AMPC microsite

 {{< youtube o6tnpbFr-Lc >}}